Shinnosuke Tachibana is an example of success in the seiyuu industry. Voice actor, singer, mangaka, designer, CEO, this man does it all.

 games and drama CDs.
 Sadistic or even yandere characters are some of his specialties.

 The occasional “ouji type” is also on many of his credits but without a doubt, his yandere and do-S characters are the ones that leave more impact.

 Tachibana joined Rejet‘s stellar cast in 2013 and ever since has been part of several projects within the label – ALICE=ALICE and Wasurenagusa drama CD’s series.

-When it comes to otome games and drama cd’s Tachibana is an emperor, making appearances here and there in an incredible amount of CD’s throughout each year.
+When it comes to otome games and drama cd’s Tachibana is an emperor, making appearances here and there is an incredible amount of CDs throughout each year.